Cosmology: Neutrinos as the Only Final Dark Matter: From neutrino oscillations to another revolution?

-Somewhere in the region, we have the $SU_f(3)$ phase transition.
-In a $SU(3)$ typical phase transition, we have the so-called vacuum change with $\rho_{vac}^f$, which we may choose a few TeV for simplicity.
-Before the familon phase transition, we refer the vacuum as the "pre-familon vacuum"; after, the "post-familon vacuum".
-For further discussions on phase transition, one may consult Hwang and Kim\cite{phase}.
+Somewhere at some temperature $T_c$, we have the $SU_f(3)$ super phase transition that generates masses of all particles, except photons \cite{Origin}.
+Before (i.e., above $T_c$) this super phase transition, we would call the vacuum as the "familon vacuum"; after, the "mass vacuum" sine all particles have masses (except the photons).
+For further discussions on phase transitions, one might consult Hwang and Kim \cite{phase}.

 People know a little nuclear physics would start worry about those densities: A star of a solar mass would collapse into a black hole at about $\rho_m\approx 10^{16}gm/cm^3$ but with much lower temperatures.
 How about the photon sphere with much higher densities, that is greater than $\rho_\gamma \approx 10^{24} gm/cm^3$?
 Questions of this kind may in fact lead to some big revolution eventually.